Decoding The Adapter Pattern

 Conclusion

-The Adapter Pattern isn't just about coding; it's about preparing our applications for the future.
-It ensures that our systems can adapt to new challenges or innovative open-source solutions.
-As developers, building enduring systems is our goal.
-The Adapter Pattern embodies this, emphasizing the importance of adaptability in an ever-evolving world.
+The Adapter Pattern is not just about coding; it's about future-proofing our applications.
+It ensures our systems can adapt to new challenges or innovative open-source solutions, embodying the essence of building enduring systems in an ever-evolving world.